radian-software/straight.el/README.md

 * `:includes`

-Informs straight that a package is a superset of another package.
+Informs `straight.el` that a package is a superset of another package.
 For example `org-plus-contrib` includes `org`.
 The following will prevent `straight.el` from attempting to install `org` after `org-plus-contrib` has been installed: